ykethan/amplify-gen2-samples/amplify-custom-function/readme.md

 ### Docker build

-`docker-function` is the custom function that is used to call the AppSync API. used bundling to locally build the function and then deployed to AWS.
+`custom-function-docker` is the custom function that is used to call the AppSync API. used bundling to locally build the function and then deployed to AWS.